chalonhutson/react-a-sketch/README.md

-# Welcome to my React Project!
+# Welcome to my React-a-Sketch!

 ## Steps